message/iata/MN.md

-Published 03.08.2021
+Published 02.09.2021
-1. Passengers are not allowed to enter.
+1. Passengers are not allowed to enter until 31 December 2021.
 - This does not apply to:
 - nationals and permanent residents of Mongolia;
 - nationals of Argentina, Belarus, Brazil, Canada, Chile, Cuba, Ecuador, Germany, Israel, Japan, Kazakhstan, Kyrgyzstan, Lao People's Dem.
 Rep., Malaysia, Philippines, Russian Fed., Serbia, Singapore, Thailand, Turkey and USA;